 If you notice these less serious side effects, talk with your doctor:

-- Pain, swelling, or irritation where the needle is placed
+- Pain, redness, bruising, swelling, or irritation where the shot was given

 - Runny or stuffy nose